Browse Tutorials

 2. PartialViewResult

-Returns a PartialViewResult which renders the specified or default partial view (means a view without its layout) by using controller PartialView() helper method.
+Returns a PartialViewResult which renders the specified or default partial view (means a view without its layout) by using the controller PartialView() helper method.

 3. RedirectResult

-Returns a RedirectResult which Issues an HTTP 301 or 302 redirection to a specific URL by using controller Redirect() helper method.
+Returns a RedirectResult which Issues an HTTP 301 or 302 redirection to a specific URL by using the controller Redirect() helper method.

 4. RedirectToRouteResult